Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 • Aged cheeses

-Each season offers a unique perspective on Istria's wine culture and landscape.
+Each season offers a different angle on Istria's wine culture and landscape — from spring blossoms to the autumn harvest.

 Spring